HIGHLIGHTS

 DAY 15

-Almaty Sightseeing
+Almaty City Sightseeing

 Once the capital and still Kazakhstan’s largest city, Almaty remains a vibrant cultural and business hub.
 Today’s city tour includes: